flipcoder/game-off-2016/README.md

 ## How to Play

-Run around the computer store with WASD, hacking computers with the E button.
+Run around the computer store with WASD and the mouse, hacking computers with left click.
-If anyone working at the store sees you, you lose the mission.
+If anyone working at the store sees you, you lose.
-You can use your binoculars to track where people are.

 ## Credits